Iranian Jews: Qajar dynasty (1789–1925)

 In the middle of the 19th century, J. J. Benjamin wrote about the life of Persian Jews, describing conditions and beliefs that went back to the 16th century:

-A group of Persian Jewish refugees from Mashhad, escaping persecution back home in Qajar Persia, were granted rights to settle in the Sikh Empire around the year 1839.
+A group of Persian Jewish refugees escaping persecution back home in Mashhad, Qajar Persia, were granted rights to settle in the Sikh Empire around the year 1839.
 Most of the Jewish families settled in Rawalpindi (specifically in the Babu Mohallah neighbourhood) and Peshawar.

+In 1868, Jews were the most significant minority in Tehran, numbering 1,578 people.
+By 1884 this figure had risen to 5,571.

+In 1892, an Ottoman archival record indicates that a group of 200 Iranian Jews who tried to migrate to the Land of Israel were returned to Iran.

-In 1894, a representative of the Alliance Israélite Universelle, a Jewish humanitarian and educational organization, wrote from Tehran: "…every time that a priest wishes to emerge from obscurity and win a reputation for piety, he preaches war against the Jews".
+In 1894, a representative of the Alliance Israélite Universelle, a Jewish humanitarian and educational organization, wrote from Tehran: "...every time that a priest wishes to emerge from obscurity and win a reputation for piety, he preaches war against the Jews".

-In 1901, The Riot of Shaykh Ibrahim was sparked against the Jews of Tehran.
-An Imam began speaking on the importance of ridding alcohol for the sake of Islamic purity, he soon gained followers and this soon manifested itself into an assault against Jews for refusing to give up the wine they drank for sabbath.
+In 1901, the riot of Shaykh Ibrahim was sparked against the Jews of Tehran.
+An imam began preaching on the importance of eliminating alcohol for the sake of Islamic purity, leading to an assault against Jews for refusing to give up the wine they drank for Sabbath.

-In 1910, Muslims rumored that the Jews of Shiraz had ritually murdered a Muslim girl.
+In 1910, there were rumors that the Jews of Shiraz had ritually murdered a Muslim girl.
 Muslims plundered the whole Jewish quarter.
 The first to start looting were soldiers sent by the local governor to defend the Jews against the enraged mob.
 Twelve Jews who tried to defend their property were killed, and many others were injured.
-Representatives of the Alliance Israélite Universelle recorded numerous instances of persecution and debasement of Persian Jews.
-In the late 19th to early 20th century, thousands of Persian Jews immigrated to the territory of present-day Israel within the Ottoman Empire to escape such persecution.
+Representatives of the Alliance Israélite Universelle recorded numerous instances of persecution and debasement of Iranian Jews.
+In the late 19th to early 20th century, thousands of Iranian Jews immigrated to the territory of present-day Israel within the Ottoman Empire to escape such persecution.